preeyankakc037/mytodo-django/note.md

 to prevent Cross Site Request Forgery attack
 3:29 part finish

 # After this go to views.py of todo

+# Day 4: Completed Task
+you'll need to write the logic in views.py of todo main